spidey711/Thwipper-bot/README.md

 <a href="https://ffmpeg.org/download.html">Install ffmpeg here</a><br>
 To install other dependencies required, use `pip install [dependency]`.

 P.S.
-Thanks to Alvin for helping out with web scraping <br>
+Thanks to Alvin for helping out with web scraping.<br>
 https://github.com/alvinbengeorge